Lefty8969/reading-notes-cf/code201notes/readingnotes3.md

 ## Give an example of when a Loop is useful in JavaScript.
 * A loop is very useful when you wantr to perform a repetitive task.

+## Things I want to know more about,
+* I want to now more about assigment operations and how to eval them proficiently.